Actions Speak Louder Than Goals: Valuing Player Actions in Soccer: Estimating scoring and conceding probabilities

 \subsection{Constructing features}

-Applying standard machine learning algorithms requires converting the sequence of action sets $<A_1,A_2,\ldots, A_m>$ describing an entire game into examples in the feature-vector format.
-Thus, one training example is constructed for each game state $S_i$.
-A game state $S_i$ is labeled positive if the team possessing the ball after action set $A_i$ scored a goal within the next ten actions.
-A goal in this time frame could arise from either a converted shot by the team possessing the ball after $A_i$ or an own goal by the opposing team.

-For each example, instead of defining features based on the entire current game state $S_i = <A_1,...,A_i>$, we only consider the previous three action sets $<A_{i-2},A_{i-1},A_i>$.
+For each example, instead of defining features based on the entire current game state $S_i = [a_1,...,a_i]$, we only consider the previous three actions $[a_{i-2},a_{i-1},a_i]$.
 Approximating the game state in this manner offers several advantages.
 First, most machine learning techniques require examples to be described by a fixed number of features.
 Converting game states with varying numbers of actions, and hence different amounts of information, into this format would necessarily result in a loss of information.
 Second, considering a small window focuses attention on the most relevant aspects of the current context.
-The number of action sets to consider in the approximation is a parameter of the approach, and three sets was empirically found to work well.
+The number of actions to consider is a parameter of the approach, and three actions was empirically found to work well.
 From these three actions, we define features that impact the probability of a goal being scored in the near future.
 Based on the \repname representation, we consider three categories of features.

-First, for each of the three actions, we define a number of categorical and real-valued features based on information explicitly included in the \repname representation.
-There are categorical features for an action's type and result, and the body part used by the player performing the action.
-Similarly, we consider real-valued features for the $(x,y)$-coordinates of its start location, the $(x,y)$-coordinates of its end location, and the time elapsed since the start of the game.
+{\bf 1. \repname features.} For each of the three actions, we define a set of categorical and real-valued features based on information explicitly included in the \repname representation.
+We consider categorical features for an action's type and result, and the body part used by the player performing the action.
+Similarly, we consider real-valued features for the $(x,y)$-coordinates of the action's start and end locations, and the time elapsed since the start of the game.